 How to set up Google Click-to-Message

-2. Select Messaging in the left menu & add phone number
+2. Select Messaging in the left menu & add a phone number

 3. Verify that number with a code sent from Google